davidfrantz/force/docs/source/howto/l2-ard.rst

 .. admonition:: CEOS description

-   Analysis Ready Data are satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets ([CEOS](http://ceos.org/ard)).
+   Analysis Ready Data are satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets (`CEOS <http://ceos.org/ard>`_).

 Simply put, ARD are readily usable for any application without much further processing.